 THE EMERGING ARTIST PROGRAM IS AN INITIATIVE DESIGNED TO ASSIST EMERGING VISUAL ARTISTS TO EXHIBIT THEIR WORK IN A PROFESSIONAL PUBLIC ENVIRONMENT AND GAIN EXPERIENCE IN ALL ASPECTS ASSOCIATED.

-CURRENT EMERGING ARTIST
+UPCOMING EMERGING ARTIST

 Riverviews awards visual artists who demonstrate excellence in their work, a commitment to their careers and a willingness to engage with the community with a month long exhibition of their work.